Frank Wilson (musician): Books

 Wilson is the author of The Master Degree-Majoring in Your Marriage and Unmasking the Lone Ranger, a best seller for men.
 Both were published by Harvest House Publishers.
 He conducted Unmasking the Lone Ranger and Master's Degree seminars nationally and internationally based upon his books.
 Wilson has also appeared on numerous television talk shows including, Two on the Town, The Other Half, and The Oprah Winfrey Show.

-Early and personal life
+Personal life

-Wilson was born on December 5, 1940 in Houston, Texas to James Wilson and Samanther Gibbs.
-Mr. Wilson attended Southern University in Baton Rouge but only for one year, he had participated in a civil rights protest and during his sophomore year he lost his scholarship.
-While still in his teens, he moved to Los Angeles, California.

 His first marriage was to singer Barbara Jean Dedmon, however she died in 1966.
 His second wife was Bunny Wilson, together they had four daughters including the author, Fawn Weaver.
 He also had one son from a prior relationship.

-Wilson died on September 27, 2012 in Duarte, California, after a long battle with prostate cancer, at the age of 71.
+Wilson died on September 27, 2012, in Duarte, California, after a long battle with prostate cancer, at the age of 71.